RS-labhub/ask-her-out/readme.md

 ## Inspiration
 - I particularly enjoy taking an idea and making it a reality.
 Since this project addresses a problem we all encounter, **rejection**.
 Therefore, "But...
 I Love You" provid us an opportunity to apply our thoughts, and thus a chance to win someone's heart.

+## Why "But..
+I Love You?"
+So, what's the idead behind making "But..
+I love you".
+Well, it's simple and self explained.
+We all loved someone and unable to say because of some situations or feeling of being lost.
+So in short, "But...
+I Love You" aids individuals in proposing to their loved ones.
+It personalizes your proposal with an interactive style.
+This will help in impressing your love or loved ones(🤗), And will help you win their heart or love.

 ## How I built it
 - The oldest but finest web technologies, HTML5, CSS3, and JavaScript, is used in the construction of our Website.
 Using HTML5, we first constructed the basic framework of our website, specifying the design, text, and other components required for every page.
 Then designed the page using CSS3 and using a powerful CSS framework "**BOOTSTRAP** v5".
 And then goes the animations, which are aided by just simple CSS and JavaScript.
 Therefore, by using them, I developed a visually appealing, engaging, and user-friendly proposal website that captivates and excites people from the time they enter by utilizing the powers of HTML5, CSS, and JavaScript.